treboryatska/gitdao/README.md

 * Management: The governance of the project.
 Who can merge pull requests, who can approve features, who can decide what to do with the funds, etc.

 The assets are controlled by management.
 This management can be done by the project founders at the beginning but as the project evolves this control may or may not need to change.

-We should also **have the option to be able to split the management of the project between the founders, contributors, owners or even users in whatever way they see fit**.
-There is no easy way to do this today.

-This couldn't be done before because the technology to do this didn't exist.
-To be fair, we may still not have all the pieces to do this but we are getting closer.

 ## First proof of concept